-- 7.1 This policy and its accompanying procedures will be reviewed every three years unless a more frequent review is necessary, for example to ensure compliance with legislation or new statutory guidance. - 7.2 Records of concerns, investigations and disciplinary sanctions will undergo regular checks to ensure consistent implementation of policy and procedures.
-Analysis of Behaviour Notes, CPOMS files, Action Plan data and Training Records will inform the annual Student Engagement SAR and QIP. - 7.3 The Vice Principal shall provide a report to the Quality and Curriculum Committee of any temporary or permanent exclusions made under this Policy.
+- 7.1 This policy and its accompanying procedures and appendices will be reviewed every year unless a more frequent review is necessary, for example to ensure compliance with legislation or new statutory guidance. - 7.2 Records of concerns, investigations and disciplinary sanctions will undergo regular checks to ensure consistent implementation of policy and procedures.
+Analysis of Behaviour Notes, CPOMS files, Action Plan data and Training Records will inform the annual Student Engagement SAR and QIP. - 7.3 The Vice Principal (Pastoral) shall provide a report to the Quality and Curriculum Committee of any temporary or permanent exclusions made under this Policy.

-8. Related Policies
+8. Related Policies and Procedures

 Action Plan Referral Process

 Admissions Policy

 Appeals Procedure

-Student Code of Conduct

 Collyer's Values

 Complaints Policy

 Curriculum Policy

 Equality and Diversity Policy

 Exams Policy

 Fitness to Study Procedure

 Safeguarding and Child Protection Policy

 Social Media Policy

+Student Code of Conduct

+Student Contract

 Student Disciplinary Procedure